BobQuickSaveSmith/Make-It-So-GZDoom-Launcher/extras/brutalpacksetup/README.md

 *The Hell Run Protocol can be extremely fun and intense: no interruptions, no backtracking, only the endless rhythm of resurrection and fighting.*

-**Note:** Keep **Autoautosave** enabled to preserve progress when exiting or if a crash occurs.
-It won’t interfere with the challenge.
+**Note:** Keep **Autoautosave** enabled to preserve progress when exiting or in case of a crash.
+If you fall to your death, such as into lava, resurrecting will only place you back in the same spot repeatedly.
+It will not interfere with the challenge.
+I recommend setting it to keep a maximum of 20 autosaves.

 **FPS Gain Tip:**  If your FPS drops during heavy fights, experiment with the *vid_scalefactor* setting.
 A value of **1** is default, **0.5** halves the resolution, **0.3** lowers it further, and so on.